Iamnotagenius/anilist_mark_episode_watched/README.md

 mark_threshold = 0.75 # a value from 0 to 1, where 0 is the beginning of an episode, 1 is the end.
 From which point episode is considered 'watched' affected_dir = ~/Videos/Anime # directory where animes are stored
 ```
-You can also change the key binding of set score in input.conf:
+You can also change the key bindings in input.conf:
 ```
+<key> script-binding set-anilist-score
-<key> script-binding set_score
+<key> script-binding browse-anilist
 ```

 ## Usage